 Treating pain, especially cancer pain, can be difficult.
 The right pain treatment for you will depend on the exact cause of the pain and how far along the cancer has developed.

 Prostate cancer pain can be related to the cancer itself, to the treatment, or even be unrelated to either one.
-By the time prostate cancer is terminal, about of people will experience some kind of pain.
+By the time prostate cancer is terminal, about

 It’s likely that treating your cancer pain will require your doctors to confer and agree on the best options.
 They might suggest one or more of the following: